Introduction

 Enterprises often require vector database solutions to support multi-tenancy, enabling multiple users, departments, or applications to operate independently within the same physical infrastructure.
 Multi-tenancy prevents cross-tenant data leaks while maintaining logical and resource separation, crucial for SaaS systems or organizations running several AI models in parallel.

 Namespaces provide further isolation at the logical data structure level, so teams can manage separate collections of vectors and metadata without risk of conflict or accidental data exposure.
 Resource quotas and role-based access control (RBAC) are equally important for large-scale or sensitive deployments.
 Quotas manage the allocation of compute, memory, or storage to prevent one tenant from monopolizing resources, while RBAC enforces permissions for different users or groups.
+Enterprise deployments increasingly expect these controls to arrive with recognized security and compliance attestations such as SOC 2 and HIPAA.

 Observability hooks, tracing, and query explainability